lawrennd/talks/_information/information-energy-and-intelligence.md

 \notes{David MacKay taught us to ask: "What are the fundamental constraints?
 What do the numbers actually say?"
 This work follows that tradition—making assumptions explicit, exploring consequences rigorously, and letting the mathematics reveal structure.}

-\notes{David would have appreciated the attempt to build foundations carefully, to derive rather than assume, and to use mathematical structure to illuminate real constraints.
-His legacy continues in work that combines technical rigor with conceptual clarity.}
+\notes{I hope that David would have appreciated the attempt to build foundations carefully, to derive rather than assume, and to use mathematical structure to illuminate real constraints.
+His legacy continues in work that combines technical rigour with conceptual clarity.}

 \slides{
 **MacKay's Approach:**